diku-dk/futhark/docs/c-api.rst

    you must not pass values between them.
 They have the same C type, so this is an easy mistake to make.

+   After you have created a context object, you must immediately call :c:func:`futhark_context_get_error`, which will return non-``NULL`` if initialisation failed.
+If initialisation has failed, then you still need to call :c:func:`futhark_context_free` to release resources used for the context object, but you may not use the context object for anything else.

 .. c:function:: void futhark_context_free(struct futhark_context *ctx)

    Free the context object.
 It must not be used again.
 The